Image Credit: Valeria Boltneva / Pexels

 Your hunger cravings are your brain’s interpretation of certain hormones your body is producing.
 Some hormones tell your brain you need more food, and others tell you to stop eating because you’re full.

 An appetite suppressant is intended to disrupt the signals your brain is receiving from hunger hormones telling you to eat more.
-You trick your brain into wanting less food, and over time, you’ll lose weight do to a diminished appetite.
+You trick your brain into wanting less food, and over time, you’ll lose weight thanks to a diminished appetite.

 Natural Appetite Suppressants